iansinnott/full-text-tabs-forever/readme.md

 Or, `pnpm run test` if you prefer.

-# Submitting a new version manually
+# Note to self: Submitting a new version manually

 > How could this be automated?